Champions League: Bayern Munich ease to win in Barcelona | DW | 14.09.2021

 Ahead of this game, Marc Roca told Mundo Deportivo that Julian Nagelsmann was a head coach "committed to modern football."
 In Barcelona, the result of that commitment was on show as, after an opening 10 minutes in which to find their feet, Bayern dominated the home side.
 Thomas Müller's deflected goal from outside the area was the least fitting way for Bayern to get the goal they deserved.

 Despite Joshua Kimmich getting booked in the fifth minute, Bayern were strong.
 They manipulated space better than their hosts, controlling the game to a point where Barcelona's steady retreat was alarming.
-If Hansi Flick's Bayern devoured Barcelona a year ago, Julian Nagelsmann's Bayern slowly but surely sucked the life out of them this time around.
+If Hansi Flick's Bayern devoured Barcelona, Julian Nagelsmann's Bayern slowly but surely sucked the life out of them.

 Nagelsmann's Bayern is not as gung-ho as Flick's and with that comes balance.
 The line between risk and reward was no longer blurred because it didn't need to be.
 Despite the loud, wild antics of Nagelsmann on the sidelines, Bayern looked a steady, active, almost calming presence, lulling their seemingly hopeless hosts into submission.